© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (paste-up 2-pics 10-06-2015 / to WWS) ... in process

-[Matlakas subsequently added a new motif to the picture; sometime in the next six months the work was overpainted by a 'competitor'; then that was vandalised ...
+[Matlakas subsequently added a new motif to the picture; then sometime in the next six months the work was overpainted by a 'competitor' ... whose work was then vandalised ...
 Note+Pics]

 .